sestaton/Pairfq/README.md

     pairfq makepairs ...
 19min39s        5.00G
     pairfq makepairs ... --index                    3hr19min        2.28G

 These figures should be taken with caution, as they will vary depending on the machine and obviously, the amount of data being processed.
+It should be noted that given FASTA data, the above commands would use much less memory (and be faster).

 * **joinpairs**